Michael Tejera

-Michael Tejera (born October 18, 1976) is a former professional baseball pitcher and current pitching coach for the Harrisburg Senators.
+Michael Tejera (born October 18, 1976) is a Cuban former professional baseball pitcher and current pitching coach for the Harrisburg Senators.
 He played in Major League Baseball (MLB) for the Florida Marlins and Texas Rangers.

 Playoff appearances

 Tejera made two playoff appearances in for the Florida Marlins, both in the NLCS against the Chicago Cubs.
 After pitching a scoreless inning in game two, he took the loss in game three.
 He gave up just one hit in the latter game, a single to Kenny Lofton in the 11th inning.
 Lofton came around to score on a triple by Doug Glanville, which turned out to be the winning run.

 In the 2003 NLCS, Tejera threw a ball into the stands from the mound after a pitch slipped from his hand midway through his delivery.

 After starting the 2009 season in the Mexican League, Tejera signed a minor league contract with the Cleveland Indians on July 10, 2009.
 He was let go at the end of the season, and in 2010 returned to the Mexican League with Tabasco.